DigiTaskslabs/DigiTaskslabs/README.md

 > _If you encounter problems with the connection, you can communicate through Issues_

-1.After creating the task, copy the task token
+1.After the administrator approves the task, the task token is copied

 2.Write api request code in your project